Juniper/nita/README.md

 # Example Projects

-If you want to experiment to see what NITA can do, we currently have [3 example projects](https://github.com/Juniper/nita/tree/main/examples) that are provided in this repository:
+If you want to experiment to see what NITA can do, we currently have [3 example projects](https://github.com/Juniper/nita/tree/main/examples) that are provided in this repository, please proceed to review the [Examples README](https://github.com/Juniper/nita/tree/main/docs/nita-examples.md) to familiarise yourself with NITA Webapp usage:

 * [ChatGPT Integration with Robot and Jenkins](https://github.com/Juniper/nita/tree/main/examples/chatgpt).